 Why Not Me?
-Meet Oreo!
+Oreo Has Been ADOPTED!

 We’ve partnered with Pawsitive Alliance for the #WhyNotMePets campaign to give difficult-to-home pets an extra paw up.
 These lovable pets are ready to find their forever homes.

 Age/Gender/Size: 10 years / Neutered Male / Small

 Likes: Lollygagging outside (supervised on harness) and lots of cuddle time

 Special Considerations: Needs a special urinary support diet

 Healthy Paws is partnering with Pawsitive Alliance to kick-off Adopt a Senior Pet Month in November by featuring a few, shall we say, more experienced pets.
 Our first featured pet is a handsome guy by the name of Oreo.
 Affectionate and sprightly, he is hoping to find a new family with whom he can spend his golden years (though 10 is still quite young for kitties).
 Oreo is available for adoption through the Pet Adoption Center in Kent, WA, care of Regional Animal Services of King County.

 As his name suggests, Oreo is black and white, however he has striking green eyes and the sweetest pink nose.
 His favorite toys include anything attached to a string, and he has a very high batting average to prove it!
 Snuggles are more than welcome, however Oreo prefers not to be picked up.
 Oreo has been said to have a “Bashful Blue” personality, as though he takes some time to warm up to his new environment, once acclimated, he is easy-to-please, sweet and loves to spend quality time with his humans.